Oikio/image-compression-tool/README.md

 Open terminal.

-Go to the project folder with this command, **it suggests that you uncompressed the repository on your Desktop and fodfolderler is called `image-compression-tool-main`**:
+Go to the project folder with this command, **it suggests that you uncompressed the repository on your Desktop and folder is called `image-compression-tool-main`**:

     cd ~/Desktop/image-compression-tool-main